m50dkp/trinitycore-docker/next/README.md

 Starting from Scratch
 ---------------------

-The only truly unique information is in the database, so generally you only need:
+The truly unique information is in the database, so generally you only need:

 ```sh
 # delete the database